 - Paid plans start at €37/month per user for unlimited users and up to 100,000 records.

 AeroLeads is basically a contact-finding machine.
 It crawls through online sources to find and verify professional email addresses, which sounds simple but is surprisingly hard to do well.
-I’ve used it to build targeted lists of IT directors and CTOs, and the response rates are usually decent—much better than buying those sketchy email lists.
+I’ve used it to build targeted lists of key decision makers like IT directors and CTOs, and the response rates are usually decent—much better than buying those sketchy email lists.

 The Chrome extension is convenient when you’re browsing LinkedIn or company websites.
 See someone you want to reach?
 Click the extension and it’ll try to find their email.
 AeroLeads keeps their verification process updated too, which means fewer bounced emails and a healthier sender reputation.